-The minor program exists to give additional competency within a major program of study or to give a secondary and threshold level of competency in another program of study.
-A minor program requires 15-21 hours of concentration in one of the following areas meeting the stated requirements.
+The minor exists to give additional competency within a major program of study or to give a secondary and threshold level of competency in another program of study.
+A minor program requires 15-21 hours of concentration in one of the following areas.
 Note: some majors require different courses for a given minor.
-(Courses required in a minor that duplicate courses required in a major are limited to one duplication.
+(Courses required in a minor may duplicate courses required in a major.
+Students are limited to the dual application of only one course.
 Students should check with their advisors for substitutions.)